Limmen/csle/README.md

 The simulation system implements a MDP/POMDP/Markov Game that can be used to train defender policies using reinforcement learning.
 It exposes an OpenAI-gym interface.

-### Policy Examination System
+### Monitoring System

-The policy examination system is a system for interactive examination of  learned security policies.
-It allows a user to traverse episodes of
+The monitoring system allows to track the execution of running emulations and their resource consumptions.
+It also includes an operations center where emulations can be managed and learned policies can be examines.
+Specifically, the policy examination component of the monitoring system is a component for interactive examination of  learned security policies.
-Markov decision processes in a controlled manner and to track the actions triggered by security policies.
+It allows a user to traverse episodes of Markov decision processes in a controlled manner and to track the actions triggered by security policies.
 Similar to a software debugger, a user can continue or or halt an episode at any time step and inspect parameters and probability distributions
 of interest.
 The system enables insight into the structure of a given policy and in the behavior of a policy in edge cases.

-### Monitoring System

-The monitoring system allows to track the execution of running emulations and their resource consumptions.

 ## Features